Mortgage Tips & Tricks

 Sadly, some prospective buyers make simple mistakes when applying for a mortgage and it means that they get stuck with a higher interest rate (or their application gets rejected completely!).
 Here are some mistakes to avoid:

-The good news is that BrickWood Mortgage is signed up with the best national lenders.
+The good news is that BrickWood Mortgage, Inc. is signed up with the best national lenders.
 Above all else, this means that we can do your shopping for you.
 When you choose us, we’ll place your mortgage with the lender offering the best interest rate for your situation.

 At this point, we should note that lenders shouldn’t have to pull your credit for an initial quote.
 Instead, ask them to base a quote off of your estimated credit score.
 By doing this, you won’t have lots of unnecessary credit pulls on your profile and you can still compare quotes equally.